 The responsibility for initial determination whether an activity constitutes "research" rests with the individual with primary responsibility for the activity.
-This individual should make this determination based on the definitions of "research" and "clinical investigation" as provided by the Common Rule and FDA regulations, respectively.
-Consultation with the HRPP Office is strongly encouraged, via completion of the tool: Request for Human Subjects Research Determination, available of the NJH HRPP Office website.
-This form can be emailed to the office, and HRPP Staff will contact and assist in the investigator in making the correct determination.
+This individual should make this determination based on the definitions of "research" and "clinical investigation" as provided by the Common Rule and FDA regulations, respectively, further assistance can be provided by completing the, Request for Human Subjects Research Determination Application available on the NJH IRB/HRPP Website.
+Consultation with the HRPP Office is strongly encouraged, the HRPP staff can assist the investigator in making the correct determination.